The best ice baths for at-home cold water therapy in 2026

 Why can’t you just use a regular bathtub?

 It’s best to immerse your entire body in the ice bath to gain the best effect of blood vessel constriction.
-Given the size constrictions of regular bathtubs, which usually hold around 190 litres, they likely won’t cut it.
+Given the size constraints of regular bathtubs, which usually hold around 190 litres, they likely won’t cut it.